gguillotte/mdsrd5/mdsrd5.md

 ***Bite.** Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 1 piercing damage.

 A **quipper** is a carnivorous fish with sharp teeth.
 Quippers can adapt to any aquatic environment, including cold subterranean lakes.
-They frequently gather in swarms; the statistics for a swarm of quippers appear later in this appendix.
+They frequently gather in swarms; for statistics, see "Swarm of Quippers".

 #### Rat